 What do these behaviours mean?

-Voice is how you contribute ideas which would benefit your organisation, even when others may not agree with you.
+Voice is about how you contribute ideas which would benefit your organisation, even when others may not agree with you.

 By understanding that employers value these behaviours, consider how you might weave these into competency-based questions in your interview preparation.
-Behaviours are not the same as skills.
-But they do capture how you used a behaviour skilfully to achieve a positive impact or outcome.
-Your response to skills-based questions will be richer as a result.
+Behaviours are not the same as illustrating a skill.
+Nonetheless you can describe how you used one of the behaviours to illustrate your approach to solving a problem.
+Your response to questions will be richer as a result.

 One important key to success is self-confidence.
 An important key to self-confidence is preparation.